oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-hpa.md

   11. Open the Kubernetes Dashboard

-  12. Make sure you are in your namespace
+  12. Make sure you are in the default namespace

   13. In the left menu under _workloads_ select **Deployments** then click on the `mushop-storefront` deployment.

-  14. In the **Pods** section you can see that in this case it's scaled to 5 pods
+  14. In the **Pods** section you can see that in this case it's scaled to 3 pods

     ![Seeing the change in pod count in the dashboard](images/autoscaling-pods-increased.png)